 The home has a prominent front porch with a low pedestal and columns above, a front gabled roof, two large fixed windows with wide casings, two prominent vents on the top of plate, and horizontal wood siding.
 The interior of the home consist of three bedrooms, two bathrooms, a living room, dining room, an office, two storage rooms, a breakfast nook and an outdoor deck area (Attachment 5).
-The proposed project consists of demolishing the existing deck area to accommodate an interior remodel and the construction of a 590 s.f. addition consisting of a new family room, laundry room, and bathroom on the first story and a bathroom and balcony on the second story.
-The proposed project also includes demolishing an existing two-car garage and constructing a new detached 790 s.f. limited detached Accessory Dwelling Unit, which meets the criteria to be reviewed under a separate ministerial permit.
+The Applicant significantly reduced the second floor balcony and modified the design of the first floor addition as to minimize the loss of historic materials.
+The revised scope of work includes demolishing the existing 85 s.f. deck area to accommodate the construction of a 437 s.f. first floor addition consisting of a new family room, laundry room, two bathrooms and 118 s.f. second story balcony.
+Renovations to the existing interior will also be completed as part of the overall project.
+The request also includes demolishing an existing two-car garage and constructing a new 790 s.f. limited detached ADU, which will be reviewed under a separate ministerial permit.